First Initial Wash

 For both wet and dry pail systems wipe pail clean regularly with warm soapy water.

-Mother ease recommends the use of commercially available detergents made for hot water use such as Tide or Ivory Snow.
-Eco detergents: KIND Laundry Detergent or Green Works by Clorox.
+Mother ease recommends the use of commercially available detergents made for hot water use such as Tide Free and Gentle or Ivory Snow.
+Eco detergents: Green Works by Clorox.
 Diapers should be washed in water hot enough to kill bacteria: 140°F or 60°C

 Helpful Notes and Hints